Hacksore/betterdisplay-input-switcher/README.md

 ### Roadmap
 - [x] add a config system so others can use it
 - [x] add some setup guide for adding a launch agent
+- [ ] fix the hardcoded bin to betterdisplaycli from homebrew
 - [ ] publish it to crates.io so you can just install from there
-- [ ] flaky: fix bug where audio interface on mac might not go back to correct one
-- [ ] optimize for performance somehow so this doesnt waste cpu cycles
+- [ ] codesign the bin for people wanting to use outside of homebrew